Python-SIP/sip/doc/sipbuild_api.rst

         Import a callable from a script or module.
 The callable is identified either by its name (if specified) or its type.

-        :param str name: specifies a script (with a :file:`.py` extension), a module or the name of an object in a module (specified as ``module:name``).
+        :param str name: is a script (with a :file:`.py` extension), a module or the name of an object in a module (specified as ``module:name``).
-        :param type base_type: the type of the callable and is ignored if the name of the callable is explicitly specified.
+        :param type base_type: is the type of the callable and is ignored if the name of the callable is explicitly specified.
         :return: the callable.

     .. method:: install()